-Sincerely, s/Gary Johnson, Director Governor's Office of Employee Relations
+Sincerely, s/Gary Johnson, Director Governor's Office of Employee Relations s/Frederick G. Floss, Acting President United University Professions

 APPENDIX A-45 Leave Donation Program

 Program Description

 This Appendix describes the Leave Donation Program applicable to employees of the United University Professions bargaining unit.
 The intent of the Program is to assist employees who, because of long term illness, have exhausted all of their leave benefits as provided for in Article 23.2, 23.4 and 23.5 of the Agreement between the State and UUP and are subject to a severe loss of income during a continuing absence from work.